soumiknafiulferdous/Arduino-Based-Voice-Controlled-Car/README.md

 Then we started our work of Android app making in MIT App Inventor.
 Firstly, we design the model of the app.
 Then we write the code of the app.

 ## Conclusion
 Many features are implemented in this project including the Android app.
-In future, this project will be developed by adding more interesting features in it.The app will also be released in google play store.
+In future, this project will be developed by adding more interesting features in it.
+The app will also be released in google play store.